bampli/doc/docs/content/posts/conflict-in-the-pyramid.md

 **I-Investor** = **I-Process** . **A1i** . **A2i** . **A3i** ... **Ani**

-where A1x, A2x, ..., Anx represent decision (d) and information (i) analysis that have been applied by managers of their respective levels.
+Then, there are interferences in decisions and information, represented by A1d, A2d, ..., And and A1i, A2i, ..., Ani, respectively the decision and information analysis that have been applied by managers, at their respective pyramid levels.

-It is concluded that there are variations in information and decisions within the pyramid.
 Distortions in information and decisions are proportional to the number of levels in the hierarchical pyramid.
-The higher the pyramid, the greater the likelihood that information and decisions will be distorted.
+Higher the pyramid, greater the likelihood that information and decisions will be distorted.

 ## The conflict in the pyramid